anujlunawat/Car-Rental-Management-System-JavaFX/README.md

 │   └── resources/
 │       └── fxml/                  # FXML files for UI
 ```

-## Default Admin Account

-To create the first admin account, you can use the registration screen with the following credentials:
-- Username: admin
-- Password: admin123
-- Email: admin@carrental.com
-- Phone: 1234567890

 After registration, you'll need to manually update the user's role to ADMIN in the MongoDB database.